GoAnywhereNUS/drive-any-robot/README.md

 [Project Page](https://sites.google.com/view/drive-any-robot) | [arXiV](https://arxiv.org/abs/2210.03370) | [Summary Video](https://www.youtube.com/watch?v=ICeD6iOglKc)

 ---
+## Notes (GoAnywhere object navigation)

+- Follow installation instructions for the original repository (given below).
+In addition, install `opencv-python` for visualisation and GUI support.
+- Running a demo to test the GNM controller: start both `image_demo.py` and `pd_controller.py`.
+Starting `image_demo.py` should open a window visualising the RGB images received from IMAGE_TOPIC (can be changed in the code).
+You may select image crops by clicking and dragging directly on the window.
+The controller takes in these image crops as goals and generates normalised waypoints to drive toward them.
+The waypoints are received by the `pd_controller.py` node which converts them into linear/angular velocities to command the robot on the `cmd_vel` topic.
+- [TODO] Navigation with image crop subgoals is done by `image_nav.py`.
+Work in progress.
+---
 ## Overview
 This repository contains code for training a GNM with your own data, pre-trained model checkpoints, as well as example code to deploy it on a TurtleBot2/LoCoBot robot.